Fairlie–Poplar, Atlanta: Georgia State University

 A few of the buildings that make up the Georgia State University campus are woven into the Fairlie–Poplar district.
 The first building that was acquired in Fairlie–Poplar was the former C&S Bank Building on Marietta Street in 1993, which became the J. Mack Robinson College of Business Administration Building.
 The Rialto Center for the Arts and the Haas-Howell Building followed in 1996 on the corner of Forsyth St. and Luckie St. The Helen M. Aderhold Learning Center is also located on Luckie Street and is one of the most modern lecture buildings on the campus.
 The Aderhold Center also provides retail and restaurant space on the street level surrounding it, causing it to further blend into the district.

-The Georgia State University School of Music occupies the Standard Building on the corner of Fairlie St. and Luckie St., as well as the Haas-Howell Building on Poplar St.
+The Georgia State University School of Music occupies the Standard Building on the southeast corner of Fairlie Street and Luckie Street, as well as the Haas-Howell Building on Poplar Street.